-For a vessel of given size, feasibility of support and sufficient access room determine the maximum core diameter of 24'.
+For a vessel of the given size, feasibility of support and sufficient access room determine the maximum core diameter of about 24' (the prototype core is 16' in diameter).

 Coolant Gas

 Carbon dioxide was selected as the primary coolant gas during feasibility study.
 However, its reaction with graphite may preclude its economical use at the temperatures given above.
 At such time as preliminary design is performed, more extensive examination will be given to other gases.